tutturu-tv/configs/README.md

 Open-sourced config files from Tutturu

 - proxy.txt -> list of websites known to have issues on Tutturu to suggest using the proxy
+- flash.txt -> list of websites where flash is automatically enabled on Tutturu
+- ex.txt -> list of extensions whitelisted on Tutturu

 ## Contributing